 The two staircases on either side of the hotel, connecting all floors, are on the outside of the building.
-I set up my camera with a tripod there to capture great night shots of the city and the Hilton Hotel next door.
+I set up my camera on a tripod there to capture great night shots of the city and the Hilton Hotel next door.
 There was no glass obstructing the view or bringing some weird reflections into the picture.

 As mentioned before, I had to depart right the next day and that early in the morning.
 I was not able to enjoy the breakfast here but I would assume you get the same great quality as usual in a Holiday Inn Express.